Feyerabend/bb/workbook/ch01/numbers/README.md

 - Research paper or report: Students can compile their findings into a structured document, including sections on each of the research questions above, with examples, figures, and code snippets if applicable.
-- Presentation: A presentation summarizing key insights from their research, aiming to explain floating-point concepts in an engaging way that would be accessible to classmates who may not have a technical background.
+- Presentation: A presentation summarising key insights from their research, aiming to explain floating-point concepts in an engaging way that would be accessible to classmates who may not have a technical background.
 - Code demonstration (optional): A coding component that could involve creating a simple